dk8996/ada-scripts/README.md

 # ada-scripts

 You will need to follow the offical documents to get the following files; `payment.addr`, `payment.skey`, `stake.skey`, `cold.skey`, `pool-registration.cert`, `delegation.cert`.
 If you already have them you can skip to registering your pool section.
+Otherwise follow the following instructions.

-1 Start here to create the stake pool keys
+## Create keys and addresses
 [Creating keys and addresses](https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/keys_and_addresses.html)

 ## registering your pool